sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 8. Navigate to the Catalog page in the Sensu web UI for your local instance.
 The Catalog page should include all of the integrations in your local repository and update automatically as you save local changes to your integration files.

+## Private catalogs

+The [Sensu Catalog API][2] renders static HTTP API content that the Sensu web UI can consume.
+This means you can create a private enterprise catalog of custom integrations and make it available to users in the Sensu web UI.

+Consider forking the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.

+The Catalog API defines integrations globally rather than by namespace.
+When you create a private catalog, all integrations in your repository are available for all users across namespaces in the web UI.

+Read [Build a private catalog of Sensu integrations][17] for more information.

 ## Catalog integration specification